 * Complaints related to Community Living policy or Board action or where the complainant believes the Board should be involved, would begin at Step 2.

-* If you are unsure of the first step, please begin the process at Step 2, and the Executive Director will assist you.
+* If you are unsure of the first step, please begin the process at Step 2, and the CEO will assist you.

 * You should proceed to the next step if you do not receive your response within the stated time.